Last Updated on August 28, 2024

 Do tires that are run flat last less time?

-The lifespan of run-flat tires is not innately less than regular tires.
+The lifespan of run-flat tires is not innately less than that of regular tires.
 In significant part, how they are used and cared for determines how long they last.
 Severe driving circumstances, incorrect inflation, or irregular rotation may impact the lifespan of run-flat tires.
 However, if properly maintained, run-flat tires can have a lifespan comparable to regular tires.

 Do run-flat tires wear out faster?